RAKWireless/wisblock-node-red/sensors/rak12019/12019-reading/README.md

 ## 3 Flow configuration

-After the installation of `node-red-contrib-ltr-390uv` is completed, you can clone/copy the flow example.
-The example is under `sensor/rak12019/rak12019-reading` folder in the [`wisblock-node-red`](https://git.rak-internal.net/product-rd/gateway/wis-developer/rak7391/wisblock-node-red/-/tree/dev/) repository.
-Then you can import the  **rak12019-reading.json** file or just copy and paste the .json file contents into your new flow.
+After the installation of `@rakwireless/ltr-390uv` is completed,  you can import the  [rak12019-reading.json](rak12019-reading.json) file or just copy and paste the .json file contents into your new flow.

 After the import is done, the new flow should look like this:

 <img src="assets/flow-overview.png" alt="flow-overview" style="zoom:67%;" />

 ### 3.1 Nodes Configurations

-* node-red-contrib-ltr-390uv

 <img src="assets/ltr-390uv-setting.png" alt="ltr-390uv-setting" style="zoom:67%;" />